SeoulTech-HCIRLab/SelfBalancingRobot/README.md

 ## Usage
 ### train
-1. import Assets in your unity.
+1. import Assets in your unity workspace.
 2. build the RolyPoly scenes and train with default option.
 ### test model
-1. import Assets in your unity.
+1. import Assets in your unity workspace.
 2. select the RolyPolyModeltest scenes and start the game
 ### test real
-1. import Assets in your unity.
+1. import Assets in your unity workspace.
-2. select the RolyPolyRealtest scenes and start the game (please don't forget the upload the firmware and connect to arduino)
+2. select the RolyPolyRealtest scenes and start the game (please don't forget the upload firmware on the ardino and connect to arduino)

 ## Results
 ### training result